-Your doctor will also ask about your health history, and whether you currently take any medicines.
+Your doctor will also ask about your health history and whether you currently take any medications.
 Then your doctor will examine the rash.
 They might take a sample from your skin to test in a lab.
 You might also need blood tests to check for skin allergies.

 See a doctor as soon as you can if: